 Nuclear Medicine Technologist

 Nuclear Medicine Technologist Schools

 How To Become a Nuclear Medicine Technologist

 Who Performs Nuclear Medicine Tests?

 How is Nuclear Medicine Technology Used?

-- After a heart attack, nuclear medicine procedures can asess the damage to the heart and tell physicians how well newly transplanted organs are functioning.
+- It can tell physicians how well newly transplanted organs are functioning.

 Nuclear Medicine Technologist Job Description

 - Communicate with the patient to prepare them for the procedure.